SpeedyH30/vscodeoffline/README.md

    `docker-compose up vscgallery`

-4. Using Chrome/Firefox navigate to <https://update.code.visualstudio.com>.
+5. Using Chrome/Firefox navigate to <https://update.code.visualstudio.com>.
 You should not see any certificate warnings, if you do it's unlikely to work in VS Code.

+6. **NEW**: Access the status dashboard at `https://update.code.visualstudio.com/status` to monitor system health and view extension statistics.

-5. Open VS Code, hopefully you can magically install extensions and update the install.
+7. Open VS Code, hopefully you can magically install extensions and update the install.
 The Help > Developer Tools > Network should tell you what is going on.

 Note: Chrome, rather than other browsers, will likely give you a better indication as to what is going on as VS Code and Chrome share the same certificate trust.